maul-esel/COM-Classes/spec.markdown

 The handling methods `CCFramework.CreateVARIANTARG(value)` and `CCFramework.BuildVARIANTARG(ptr)` are simply aliases for the `VARIANT` handling methods.
 For better readability (and maintainability) classes should still differentiate between those.
 Besides this, all guidelines defined above apply to `VARIANTARG` structures, too.

+### Working with other interfaces
+When a method or structure class field expects a pointer to another interface, it should be able to handle both a raw interface pointer or a wrapper instance.
+The code should generally be written so that it can handle a wrapper object even if the interface is not yet wrapped.

+It's easy to distinguish between a pointer and a class instance using `IsObject()`.
+The COM pointer to a class instance can be accessed using the `ptr` field.
+However, if the expected interface inherits `IDispatch` and is therefore unlikely to be wrapped, the code must instead be able to handle a COM object defined by AutoHotkey.
+In this case, the pointer is accessed using `ComObjUnwrap()` (whereas the difference can still be detected using `IsObject()`).

 ***